 The transport planners have also been muddling through, mitigating the effects of increasing traffic and poorer air quality rather than setting out clear plans for better journey times and costs.
 As part of this muddling through, politicians have been left at the front line of defending demand restraint.
 Each component of the transport system design needs to be as replaceable as wire, concrete and steel to give politicians workable fall back options for demand management.

 25 years ago, DfT said that the Severn bridge ‘could’ rather than ‘would’ become free to use once the bridge construction was paid off.
-Last month the Prime Minister announced that the tolls would stop at the end of 2018.
+In August 2017 the Prime Minister announced that the tolls would stop at the end of 2018.
 One problem with stopping collecting money is that government then has less to spend.
 The voting public and business communities celebrate their success lobbying for a free bridge, but they are not asked to carry any responsibility for the consequential loss of spending on things their communities might need.
 One way of looking at this is that public pressure to remove the tolls was built into the social design for the bridge.
 Other approaches are possible.
-Public pressure can be designed to support more sustainable and resilient transport systems, but the discourse about social sustainability has yet to achieve the prominence given to economic and environmental factors.
+Public pressure can be designed to support more sustainable and resilient transport systems by linking social projects with revenue streams such as bridge tolls.
+However, the discourse about social sustainability in transport planning has yet to achieve the prominence given to economic and environmental factors.

 Complex social issues are as much part of good transport system design as complex traffic management.
 There are increasingly well-developed toolkits for planning access to opportunity and business models to build in travel plans for affected people, communities and businesses.
 These approaches start with people’s needs and include a stronger human dimension in the implementation, backing up clear and specific social promises with legally binding financial arrangements.
 Smart tolling strategies, for example, can ensure that those who gain the most, also pay the most, taking account of social needs and personal choices.
 However, these approaches have yet to become commonplace in transport delivery beyond the widespread smart parking strategies in cities.